nilsandgren/toolbox/git/gitb/README.md

 # gitb

-`gitb` is an ncurses tool for switching between, or deleting, your local git branches using the arrow keys on your keyboard.
+`gitb` is an ncurses tool for checking out local or remote git branches using the arrow keys on your keyboard.
+I also allows you to delete local branches.

 Example output: